seanp97/Hash-Cracker/README.md

 Make sure you have the rockyou.txt file in the same folder as the python file or you can use own as the third argument

-Two arguments and one optional arguement:
+Two arguments and one optional argument:
 ▼▼▼

 {HashMethod} {hashed_password} {file_name} - Optional if you want to use own password list - if no argument, will default to rockyou.txt password list